ymzhang2/Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center/README.md

 ## Introduction for Attached Samples
 ####FSG Report
-a report I created for lead principal teacher to train other teachers
+SQL query for manipulating data to design a report for lead principal teacher to learn student perfromance
 ####FSG Research Project
 I worked on this project with two statisticians and database developer to refine curriculum